Hosting Node.js and MongoDB

-Today this blog runs on a virtual server with 1 GB RAM, 30 GB SSD Disk and 2 TB transfer volume – more than enough even for little peaks.
-The server itself was up and running after less than a minute, including a preinstalled version of Node.js, thanks to their great and simple administration tool.
+Today this blog runs on a virtual server with 1 GB RAM, 30 GB SSD Disk, and 2 TB transfer volume – more than enough for little peaks.
+The server itself was up and running after less than a minute.
+Including a preinstalled version of Node.js, thanks to their tremendous and simple administration tool.

 I bought backups on top for 20% of the server’s price a month, so it costs about $12.
 But as they “only” back up the complete machine every couple of days and I want to be able to backup relevant files (web, database, nginx configuration) more often and regularly, I also rented an additional small virtual server at Hetzner.

 This one is now running with one single role: storing backups from all of my servers on DigitalOcean.
-I think it’s really unlikely to lose data there, but I am sleeping much better by knowing everything important is backed up each day to a server which is running in a completely different and independent data center.
+I think it’s implausible to lose data there.
+Still, I am sleeping much better by knowing everything important is backed up each day to a server running in a completely different and independent data center.

-I could also have been setting up another DigitalOcean droplet in another data center, but it would still be DigitalOcean.
-So even if hell freezes I will be able to access my data on the Hetzner server.
+I could have been setting up another DigitalOcean droplet in another data center, but it would still be DigitalOcean.
+So even if hell freezes, I will be able to access my data on the Hetzner server.

-I’ve written another guide which provides detailed explanation about how to run a node app on a single server, which requires less security considerations than a shared environment: “Setting up Ubuntu Server for running a single Website with Node.js and MongoDB”.
+I’ve written another guide that provides a detailed explanation about how to run a node app on a single server.
+Which requires fewer security considerations than a shared environment: “Setting up Ubuntu Server for running a single Website with Node.js and MongoDB”.